Next Start

 Low Coolant

-Low coolant can be one of the main causes of issues with the cooling system.
-Low coolant signs can include a dashboard warning light on some vehicles, rising temperature gauge or the internal heating system having issues working.
+Low coolant can be one of the main causes of issues with the cooling system, which may cause a dashboard warning light to come on in some vehicles.
+Other signs of coolant problems may include a rising temperature gauge or the internal heating system having issues working.

 Learn to Diagnose Cooling System Problems at UTI